eto-ai/rikai/README.md

 to help you visualize and inspect your AI data without having to remember complicated raw image manipulations.

 ## Roadmap
-1. Full TensorFlow support
-2. Improved video support
+1. Improved video support
-3. Text / sensors / geospatial support
+2. Text / sensors / geospatial support
-4. Versioning support built into the dataset
+3. Versioning support built into the dataset
-5. Better Rikai UDT-support
+4. Better Rikai UDT-support
-6. Declarative annotation API (think vega-lite for annotating images/videos)
+5. Declarative annotation API (think vega-lite for annotating images/videos)
-7. Integrations into dbt and BI tools
+6. Integrations into dbt and BI tools

 ## Example